IgniteUI/igniteui-angular/src/directives/mask/README.md

 # igxMask

 The **igxMask** directive is intended to provide means for controlling user input and formatting the visible value based on a configurable mask rules.
-It is applied

 The following built-in mask rules should be supported: